Yuki Tanigawa

 Yuki Tanigawa (谷川 由来, Tanigawa Yuki) is a professional footballer who plays as a centre-back for Malaysia Super League club Kuching City.
-Born in Japan, he represents Malaysia at international level.

 Early life

 Tanigawa was born in Shiga.
 He played for Moriyama Kita High School and Kyoto Sangyo University during his youth.

 Club career

+Kuching City

+On 7 January 2020, Tanigawa signed his first professional contract with Malaysia Premier League club Kuching City.

 Kelantan United

-On 6 December 2020, Tanigawa signed a one-year contract with Malaysia Premier League club Kelantan United.
+On 6 December 2020, Tanigawa signed a one-year contract with Malaysia Premier League club Kelantan United ahead of the 2021 season.

-Kuching City
+Return to Kuching City

-On 21 December 2021, Tanigawa joined Kuching City for a second stint.
+On 21 December 2021, Tanigawa joined Kuching City for a second stint ahead of the 2022 season.
+He was part of the squad that helped the club to promote to the top flight division.

 On 26 December 2023, Kuching City announced an extended contract Tanigawa with 2 years period.

 Personal life

 On 21 December 2023, Tanigawa married Nisha Ibrahim.